Sidgwick and Jackson Limited

 The owner of one of these tombs is a man of low origin named Parennefer whose tomb was carved out near that of the high priest of Aton.
 Geman Egyptologist, H. Ranke said of Parennefer,

-"It appears that the favours are given to him because of some old relation to the king whom he served when the latter was an infant.
+"It appears that the favors are given to him because of some old relation to the king whom he served when the latter was an infant.
 He was apparently a simple servant" this servant "with clean hands"; he was made equal to the noblest of el-Amarna."

-With this Mr. Velikovsky turns to the servant who saved the life of the infant Oedipus by not abandoning him in wasteland, instead giving the baby to a herdsman and his wife to raise.
-The finest tomb in the necropolis was cut for a man named Ay, of whom we are told is Tiy's brother, and whom went on to be king after the death of Tutankhamun and of whom the author relates to Creon in Oedipus Rex.
+With this Mr. Velikovsky turns to the servant who saved the life of the infant Oedipus by not abandoning him in a wasteland, instead giving the baby to a herdsman and his wife to raise.
+The finest tomb in the necropolis was cut for a man named Ay, of whom we are told is Tiy's brother, and who went on to be king after the death of Tutankhamun and of whom the author relates to Creon in Oedipus Rex.

-The arrival of King Akhnaton's mother Tiy to Amarna creates a division with Nefertete for position of chief queen with Nefertete reduced to a concubine of the harem disappearing from the record in year 12.
-We are next onto Princess Beketaten who posses a different title than Nefertete's daughters who are pictured with their mother while Beketaten always appears by Tiy's side, bringing the author to the conclusion that she is the product of an incestuous relationship between Queen Tiy and her son Akhnaton.
+The arrival of King Akhnaton's mother Tiy to Amarna creates a division with Nefertete for the position of the chief queen with Nefertete reduced to a concubine of the harem disappearing from the record in year 12.
+We are next onto Princess Beketaten who possess a different title than Nefertete's daughters who are pictured with their mother while Beketaten always appears by Tiy's side, bringing the author to the conclusion that she is the product of an incestuous relationship between Queen Tiy and her son Akhnaton.